 Studio Art, Creative Writing, & Communications

-Our faculty are exhibiting artists, working journalists, and award-winning authors.
-You will build a portfolio of your work with their close mentorship, and gain the skills to survive in the challenging field that is creative work.
+Our faculty and visiting artists are exhibiting artists, working journalists, and award-winning authors.
+They will mentor you as you will build your portfolio and gain the skills to survive - and thrive -in your chosen field.
 Entrepreneurial thinking is nothing new in the creative and communication arts.
-Learn to make a living as a creative while you work in an environment that has inspired generations.
-Our galleries host internationally known artists, and our own BFA students' shows, side by side.
-Our Fine Arts, Journalism, and Creative Writing students and faculty win awards and top graduate school spots across the country.
+Learn to make a living doing what inspires you, in an environment that has inspired generations.
+Our students win awards, fellowships, and top graduate school spots across the country.

 Join us.
-Exhibit, publish, create and innovate in materials from metal to clay, ink to the internet, and on screens big and small.
+Exhibit, publish, create and innovate in materials from metal to clay, ink to the internet, on small screens and in vast landscapes.

-Learn about Studio Art, Creative Writing, & Communications @ SNC
+Learn about Studio Art, Creative Writing, & Communications @ SNU

 Meet Your Mentors